 Base Layer

-I’ll be honest: if you’re headed to southern Europe, you can probably get away without packing some cozy thermal tops and leggings–I always have, anyway, with the exception of my trusty fleece-lined leggings.
+If you’re headed to southern Europe, you can probably get away without packing some cozy thermal tops and leggings, but northern and even central Europe are a different story!

-If you’re headed further north, though, you’ll definitely want to make sure you’re bundled up–this thermal set is a great option.
+Further north, you’ll definitely want to make sure you’re even more bundled up.
+This thermal set is a great option.

 Dresses